Timing Belt Replacement Cost

 Your timing belt makes sure the different parts of your engine move in sync, and if it starts to fail, you’ll want to replace it as soon as possible.
 But what will that cost?
 Will your warranty help?
 And is it true that you typically have to replace your water pump and your timing belt at the same time?

-Total timing belt replacement costs are usually between $860 and $1,260.
-The parts are typically priced between $285 and $401, and labor costs range from $581 to $852.
-On the higher end, Andrianna in Florida recently told us it cost $1,473 to fix her timing belt cover, and Paul in Washington said it cost about $1,500.
+Total timing belt replacement costs are usually between $884 and $1,284.
+The parts are typically priced between $300 and $427, and labor costs range from $584 to $858.
+On the higher end, Andrianna in Florida told us it cost $1,473 to fix her car’s timing belt cover, and Paul in Washington said it cost about $1,500 to replace his vehicle’s timing belt.

-The make and model of your car greatly impacts the overall cost.
-On the low end, the estimated timing belt replacement costs on a 2004 Jeep Wrangler are only around $400.
+The make and model of your car greatly impacts the overall cost of timing belt replacement.
+On the low end, the estimated timing belt replacement cost on a 2005 Honda Civic can be as low as just under $430.
+But replacing the timing belt on a 2016 Volkswagen Jetta could cost more than $2,000.

 Key insights